-g) Evaluation of performance of the Executive Team
+g) Evaluation of Executive Team performance

 The CEO is responsible for monitoring the performance of each member of the Executive Team.
 The CEO is also responsible for ensuring there is an effective succession planning process for each Executive Team member.